dennisvdang/chorus-detection/README.md

 The dataset consists of 332 manually labeled songs, predominantly from electronic music genres.
 Key steps in data preparation included:

-1. **Audio preprocessing**: Formatting songs uniformly, processing at a consistent sampling rate, trimming silence, and extracting metadata using Spotify's API.[See Jupyter Notebook](notebooks/Preprocessing.ipynb)
+1. **Audio preprocessing**: Formatting songs uniformly, processing at a consistent sampling rate, trimming silence, and extracting metadata using Spotify's API.
+[Link to preprocessing notebook](notebooks/Preprocessing.ipynb)

 2. **Manual Chorus Labeling**: Labeling the start and end timestamps of choruses following a set of guidelines.
-More details on the annotation process can be found in the [Mixin Annotation Guide](docs/Mixin%20Data%20Annotation%20Guide.pdf)
+More details on the annotation process can be found in the [Annotation Guide pdf.](docs/Mixin%20Data%20Annotation%20Guide.pdf)

 ### Model Preprocessing